NazemMahmud/currencyConverterWithRate/README.md

 data = currency.latest().get()
 ```

 Based on which type of rates, you want to get, the methods will be different.
-But all these rate types, have some common available methods.
+But all these rate types, have some common available optional methods.
 These are following:

     1. base(): for changing the base currency (by default EUR, i.e. euro): Enter 3-letter currency code for preferred base currency
     2. target(): for target currency: Enter 3-letter currency code, to get multiple target currency, send a comma separated string with 3 digit symbol, without any whitespace,